Fauci: Trump should urge his followers to get vaccinated

 There was no immediate comment from the former president’s office Sunday.

-Trump has urged people to get vaccinated, doing so again late last month at a conservative political gathering in Florida.
+Trump has urged people to get vaccinated, doing so again two weeks ago at a conservative political gathering in Florida.

 But he hasn’t been among former presidents and other public officials who have been vaccinated on camera to encourage others to get the shot.
 It was revealed only recently that he was vaccinated in private at the White House before leaving office in January.